 Leaders and Followers explores the importance and affordances of being both a leader and a follower in the classroom environment and how they benefit the classroom as a whole.

 Networks to Lean On (and Learn In) presents the idea that a classroom is a form of a network with strong and weak ties connecting all the different individuals.
 It demonstrates the bonuses of thinking and working as a network for diversity, learning and support.

 Wellbeing Windows reinforces the importance of creating an environment in the classroom where everyone feels safe, comfortable, healthy and happy.
 For this to happen each person’s perspective will be subtly different and needs to be heard and appreciated.

 Everyone Rules provides students with the opportunity to think their way through and enact the sorts of classroom rules that will be of most benefit to the group as an inclusive collective.

 The Classroom Village

-The Classroom Village challenges students to think of their classroom through the lens of a typical village, and the sorts of attitudes and actions that will make it a safe and pleasant place to live together as opposed to a threatening and unpleasant place to be.
+The module challenges students to think of their classroom through the lens of a typical village.
+They will consider the sorts of attitudes and actions that will make it a safe and pleasant place to live together as opposed to a threatening and unpleasant place to be.